IRS Updates FAQs on Educational Assistance Programs and Releases New Sample Plan Document

 - Programs must comply with Section 127 nondiscrimination requirements and may not favor officers, shareholders, self-employed individuals, or highly compensated employees.

-The IRS has issued an updated sample educational assistance programs document via Publication 5993, which employers may use as a starting point for drafting or revising Section 127 plans.
-The sample reflects recent statutory changes, including those related to student loan repayment benefits, and incorporates updated administrative provisions.
+The Internal Revenue Service (IRS) has issued an updated template for educational assistance program plans via Publication 5993, which employers may reference as a starting point for creating or revising a Section 127 plan.
+The template reflects recent statutory changes, including those related to pre-employment student loan repayment benefits, and incorporates the statutory and regulatory provisions outlined above.
 Employers should tailor the document to their specific eligibility rules, benefit design, and operational practices.

-For employers that have not recently updated their programs—or that have implemented student loan repayment benefits on an interim basis—the sample document may highlight gaps in existing plan terms or administrative practices.
-Therefore, employers should consider using the sample document as a practical tool to evaluate whether their existing plan documents and administrative practices align with current IRS guidance and to identify potential gaps in program design or operation.
+For employers that have not recently updated their programs—or that have implemented student loan repayment benefits on an interim basis—the template may highlight gaps in existing plan terms or administrative practices.
+Therefore, employers should consider using the template document as a practical tool to evaluate whether existing plan documents and administrative practices align with post-OBBBA standards and to identify potential gaps in program design or operation.

 CONSIDERATIONS FOR EMPLOYERS